ensminger/galileo/README.md

 ## Customization
 The public elements can be customized with CSS.
 Simply target the content with these selectors: `[TODO] inserts public selectors here`

 Galileo's base stylesheet will be included near the top of the head array, so your theme / custom stylesheet should naturally override it.
-If there is any issue with this, or if you would like to use your own styles entirely, deselect the "Output Default Styles" option in the plugin's settings.

 ## License
 _[TODO] Unsure how to license this plugin, actually.
-Will need to do my homework on Wordpress licensing_ A copy of the license will be included in the root of the plugin’s directory as `LICENSE`.
+Will need to do my homework on Wordpress licensing._  A copy of the license will be included in the root of the plugin’s directory as `LICENSE`.